OKR Planning: 12 Tips for Small Businesses

 In Conclusion

-After over 5 years of goal planning with OKRs, we can comfortably say that the OKR method is an effective way to keep moving forward as a company.
+After nearly 10 years of goal planning with OKRs, we can comfortably say that the OKR method is an effective way to keep moving forward as a company.
 It is a learning process that has been extremely rewarding in both the short and long term.

 Every quarter we move closer to our company-wide goals thanks to the OKRs we have set and will continue to establish.
 If you want to use OKRs to keep your company-wide progress strong and steady, the tips we have listed will help propel you toward the completion of your goals and a higher level of productivity.